HomeInfoInteresting Facts About Lightning

 There are many weird stories about lightning doing the rounds, which scientists have not been able to explain.
 For instance, there was this park ranger called Roy Sullivan, who between the years of 1942 and 1977, was struck by lightning a total of seven times!
 In 1942, his thumb and leg were burned, in 1969, his eyebrows were burned, and in 1970, his shoulder was burned.
 Then in 1972, his hair was burned, in 1973, it was his leg, and then in 1976, lightning targeted his ankle.
 Then finally in 1977, his chest and abdomen were burnt.
 Finally, after much depression and many psychological problems, in 1983, he committed suicide.
 Bizarre, isn’t it?
 Wait till you hear about Martha Maiko.

 Want to know some more facts about lightning?
 Well, there are basically two types of lightning – the first type is positive.
-The second type is negative, and the negative strikes are more common that the positive ones.
+The second type is negative, and negative strikes are more common than positive ones.
 Lightning, as stated before, releases huge amounts of energy.
-For instance, the energy released by the strikes can generate nitrogen oxides (from the un-reactive nitrogen present in the air).
+For instance, the energy released by the strikes can generate nitrogen oxides (from the unreactive nitrogen present in the air).
 In fact, these nitrogen oxides are quite beneficial for plants, which use them for growth.

-Lightning, over the years, has been subject to fears, curiosity, and many question.
+Lightning, over the years, has been subject to fear, curiosity, and many questions.
 We do find it beautiful, but it would be suitable to remember that it can be very dangerous, so people should learn to be careful during thunderstorms, when lightning strikes.

 mm